talaamm/gitea-to-github/README.md

    - `GITHUB_TOKEN`: Your GitHub Personal Access Token ( PAT )
    - `GITEA_TOKEN`: Your Gitea API token
 3. **Run the script:**

-### Set the same email on GitHub
-Make sure the email used in your Gitea commits is added to your GitHub account under Settings > Emails.

 ```bash
    chmod +x full_gitea_to_github_mirror.sh